T

 • Swimsuit(s)Essential

-Essential for beaches, waterfalls, and snorkeling.
+Essential for beaches, snorkeling, and volcanic hot springs.

 • Rain jacket or ponchoEssential